yosoyyona/Portal-client/README.md

 ## Description

-Describe your project in one/two lines.
+Portal is a website where users create posts and ask questions about video games.
+Users can sign up to write/read posts, leave comments and create/solve quizzes.
+We wanted to make a website where users can share the games that they like or dislike.

 ## User Stories

 -  **Homepage:** As an anon/user I want to be able to access the homepage so that I see what the app is about, login and signup.
 -  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
--  **Signup:** As an anon I can sign up in the platform so that I can start creating posts and saving games
+-  **Signup:** As an anon I can sign up in the website so that I can start creating and reading posts
 -  **Login:** As a user I want to be able to log in on the webpage so that I can get back to my account
 -  **Logout:** As a user I can logout from the platform so no one else can use it
--  **User Profile:** As a user I want to be able to see my posts and saved games as a list so that I can read easily
 -  **Create Posts** As a user I can add a post of game so that I can share it with the community
+-  **Edit Posts** As a user I can edit my posts of game so that I can change the contents.
--  **List Posts** As a anon/user I want to see the posts so that I can choose one to play
+-  **List Posts** As a user I want to see the posts so that I can choose one to play
--  **See Details of Posts** As a anon/user I want to see the game details and descriptions of one post so that I can read in detail if I want to play and I comment below the post
+-  **See Details of Posts** As a user I want to see the game details and descriptions of one post so that I can read in detail if I want to play and I comment below the post
--  **Search Games** As a user I want to search games by name so that I know if it´s already in the platform
+-  **Search** As a anon/user I want to search keywords of games so that I know if it´s already in the platform
--  **Save to favorites** As a user I want to add a game to favorite so that I can save the games that I liked the most

 ## Backlog

+User Profile:
+- see posts and quizzes
+- edit username and description

 Quiz:
-- Users can create quiz about game and other users can solve it
+- create, read and solve quizzes about video game

+About:
+- read story about the website

 # Client

 ## Routes